The Close of Probation

 But what then does it mean that judgment must begin at the house of God?

 For the time is come that judgment must begin at the house of God: and if it first begin at us, what shall the end be of them that obey not the gospel of God?

 - 1 Peter 4:17 (KJV)

-The reason judgment begins with the house of God is because we will be persecuted first (as part of the mark of the beast persecution).
+The reason judgment begins with the house of God is because we already know about the Sunday law, etc. We should have prepared accordingly (see below).

 And he had power to give life unto the image of the beast, that the image of the beast should both speak, and cause that as many as would not worship the image of the beast should be killed.

 - Revelation 13:15 (KJV)

 Like the parable of the ten virgins, we should have enough oil in our lamp.
 We should be ready for what is coming.
 (Oil, by the way, is a reference to character)